dotnet/csharplang/proposals/dictionary-expressions.md

 > **A create method will commonly use the name `CreateRange` in the dictionary domain.**
 >
 > For the create method:
->   - The method must have a single parameter of type System.ReadOnlySpan<E>, passed by value, and there is an identity conversion from E to the iteration type of the collection type.
+>   - The method must have a single parameter of type System.ReadOnlySpan<E>, passed by value, and there is an identity conversion from E to the *iteration type* of the collection type.
->    - **The method has two parameters, where one is convertible to an `IEqualityComparer<TKey>` and the other follows the rules of the *single parameter* rule above.
-This method will be called if the collection expression's first element is an `expression_element` that is convertible to that parameter type.**
+>    - **The method can be called with two parameters, where one is a [*comparer*](Comparer-support) and the other follows the rules of the *single parameter* rule above.
+This method will be called if the collection expression's first element is an [*comparer*](Comparer-support) that is convertible to that parameter type.**

 This would allow `ImmutableDictionary<TKey, TValue>` to be annotated with `[CollectionBuilder(typeof(ImmutableDictionary), "CreateRange")]` to light up support for creation.